 If you are selling goods or products online and some of your customers are located in Iowa, you need to be aware of the state’s Internet sales tax rules.
 As you read, keep in mind that collection of sales tax on Internet sales has been a matter of ongoing debate both at the state and federal level.

 The federal government is currently considering legislation that would affect large Internet retailers and how online sales taxes are collected in all states.
 The proposed federal law, called the Marketplace Fairness Act of 2013, would allow states to require sellers not physically located in their state to collect taxes on online and catalog sales made to people in their state.
 Sellers that make $1 million or less in annual sales and have no physical presence in the state would be exempt from this requirement.
 States would have to meet certain criteria to simplify their sales tax laws and make sales tax collection easier before they could require sellers to collect the tax.

 Below is an article on the current rules on Internet sales tax in Iowa.
-The new federal law scheduled to be voted on in May 2013 would affect all state Internet sales tax laws so be sure to check for updates in this area.
-(We will continue to keep you updated as well.)
+A new federal law would affect all state Internet sales tax laws so be sure to check for updates in this area.

 The General Rule: Physical Presence in the State